Safeguarding

 IDTA Procedures

-IDTA procedural statement regarding allegations against IDTA members or IDTA staff regarding adults
+IDTA procedural statement regarding allegations against IDTA members or IDTA staff regarding children’s safeguarding

 Safeguarding Adults IDTA Policy